happyputi/BDF-manual-en-new/source/guide/Gaussian-Basis-Sets.rst

   End basis
   $end

-In the example above, the cc-pVDZ group is used for the two hydrogen atoms of type H1, the 3-21G group is used for the two hydrogen atoms of type H2, and the 6-31G group is used for the carbon atom.
+In the example above, the cc-pVDZ is used for the two hydrogen atoms of type H1, the 3-21G is used for the two hydrogen atoms of type H2, and the 6-31G is used for the carbon atom.
 It should be noted that symmetric equivalent atoms must use the same basis set, which will be checked by the program;
-If symmetric equivalents must use different base groups, you can set a lower point group symmetry by Group, or turn off symmetry with Nosymm.
+If symmetric equivalents must use different basis sets, you can set a lower point group symmetry by Group, or turn off symmetry with Nosymm.

-Auxiliary base group
+Auxiliary basis set
 ------------------------------------------------
-The method of using the density fitting approximation (RI) requires a secondary base group.
-The Ahlrichs family of base groups and Dunning-related consistency groups as well as other individual base groups have specially optimized auxiliary groups.
-In the BDF, it is possible to specify the auxiliary base group in the compass by the keywords "RI-J", "RI-K", and "RI-C". where ''RI-J'' is used to specify the coulomb-fitting base group, ''RI-K'' is used to specify the coulomb-related fitting base group, and ''RI-C'' is used to specify the coulomb-related fitting base group.
-The auxiliary base groups supported by BDF are stored in the corresponding folder in the $BDFHOME/basis_library directory.
+The method of using the density fitting approximation (RI) requires a secondary basis set.
+The Ahlrichs family of basis sets and Dunning-related consistency sets as well as other individual basis sets have specially optimized auxiliary sets.
+In the BDF, it is possible to specify the auxiliary basis set in the compass by the keywords "RI-J", "RI-K", and "RI-C". where ''RI-J'' is used to specify the coulomb-fitting basis set, ''RI-K'' is used to specify the coulomb-related fitting basis set, and ''RI-C'' is used to specify the coulomb-related fitting basis setp.
+The auxiliary basis sets supported by BDF are stored in the corresponding folder in the $BDFHOME/basis_library directory.

 High-level density fitting basesets can be used on low-level basesets, e.g. cc-pVTZ/C can be used to make RI-J on cc-pVTZ, and for pople series basesets that do not have a standard auxiliary baseset, such as 6-31G**, they can also be used for cc-pVTZ/J or RIJCOSX.
-On the other hand, the combination of high-level orbital base groups and low-level auxiliary base sets will bring more obvious errors.
+On the other hand, the combination of high-level orbital base groups and low-level auxiliary basis sets will bring more obvious errors.

 . code-block:: bdf